-Jeanne Kohl-Welles has represented Seattle's 36th District in the Washington State Senate since 1994.
+Jeanne Kohl-Welles represented Seattle's 36th District in the Washington State Senate from 1994 to 2015, when she left the legislature after winning election to an open seat on the King County Council.
 Her career in politics began in 1992 when she was appointed to fill a vacancy in the state House of Representatives.
 She won election to a two-year term in 1993 and went on to serve as House majority whip in the 1994 legislative session.
 In October of that year, Governor Mike Lowry appointed her to finish the term of long-serving state Senator Ray Moore (1912-2003), who was forced to resign when it was determined that he was a legal resident of Hawaii.
-Kohl-Welles (then using the single last name "Kohl") won the seat on her own in the 1994 November election and has cruised to victory in every election since.
-A Democrat, she currently (2011) chairs the wide-ranging and powerful Labor, Commerce, & Consumer Protection Committee and sits on the Ways & Means, Judiciary, and Rules committees.
-In addition to her work as a legislator, Kohl-Welles is a sociology lecturer, researcher, author, and consultant at the University of Washington and is an international expert and speaker on human trafficking.
+Kohl-Welles (then using the single last name "Kohl") won the seat on her own in the 1994 November election and cruised to victory in every subsequent election until moving to the county council in 2015.
+A Democrat, she chaired the wide-ranging and powerful Labor, Commerce, & Consumer Protection Committee and sat on the Ways & Means, Judiciary, and Rules committees.
+In addition to her work as a council member, Kohl-Welles is a sociology lecturer, researcher, author, and consultant at the University of Washington and is an international expert and speaker on human trafficking.

 Education and Career